For a 3-bedroom house in the UK:

 2. System requirements and solar energy production

-3. SEG payments and breakeven points
+3. SEG payments and payback periods

-We incorporated Ofgem data on SEG payments and savings into our calculations to give a clear picture of what panel owners could save and what the breakeven point of their solar system would likely be if they used the scheme.
+We incorporated Ofgem data on SEG payments and savings into our calculations to give a clear picture of what panel owners could save and what the break-even point of their solar system would likely be if they used the scheme.

 Written by Hannah Holway